Acid Base Chemistry of Short Hydrogen Bonds: A Tale of Schr\"odinger's Cat in Glutamine-Derived Crystals: Methods

 To probe the origin of the classical asymmetry of the SHB in L-pyro-amm, we analyzed the surrounding chemical environment by computing radial distribution functions (RDFs) between each SHB oxygen atom (Figure~\ref{rdf}a) and all nitrogen atoms in the crystal.
 As shown in Figure~\ref{rdf}b, the ammonium ion interacts more strongly with one of the oxygen atoms (O2), shifting its RDF peak to shorter distances relative to the other (O1).
 This asymmetry biases the proton toward a slightly higher probability of localization on O2.
 Under quantum conditions, these RDFs become more similar—indicating partial spatial delocalization of the ammonium ion, as evidenced by broader N--H bond distributions (Figure~\ref{rdf}c), and a reduction in environmental asymmetry.

-To explore how this asymmetric environment influences PT, we examined how the PT correlates with the distance between the two SHB oxygen atoms.
-Specifically, we analyzed the joint distribution of the PT coordinate ($r$) and the heavy atom compression coordinate $R = d_{\mathrm{X{-}X'}}$, shown in Figures~\ref{fep}c and \ref{fep}d.
+Besides the environmental asymmetry, we also examined how the PT correlates with the distance between the two SHB oxygen atoms.
+Specifically, we analyzed the joint distribution of the PT coordinate ($\delta r$) and the heavy atom compression coordinate $R = d_{\mathrm{X{-}X'}}$, shown in Figures~\ref{fep}c and \ref{fep}d.
 In classical simulations, PT is tightly correlated with O--O distance contraction, with the bond compressing toward $\sim$2.5\,\AA\ at the transition state.
 When NQEs are included, the distribution broadens, and the average O--O distance shifts slightly lower, consistent with a modest strengthening of the hydrogen bond.
 The correlation between O--O compression and proton position thus weakens, indicating that quantum fluctuations enable proton delocalization without the structural distortion of the hydrogen bond.
 This softening of coupling between heavy atom motion and proton sharing is consistent with previous findings~\cite{ceriotti2013nuclear,marx2006proton}.

 While the structural asymmetry of the SHB diminishes under quantum conditions, one question that remains is how exactly the PT is coupled to the environment, in this particular case, the presence of the positively charged ammonium ion.
 To do this, we next examined how quantum fluctuations modify the structure of the ammonium ion itself.
 The reduction in local environmental asymmetry observed under quantum conditions raises an important mechanistic question: how do NQEs alter the ammonium ion’s interactions with its surroundings?
 To explore this, we analyzed the distribution of N--H bond lengths in the ammonium ion from classical and quantum simulations.
 As shown in Figure~\ref{rdf}c, quantum fluctuations significantly broaden these bond length distributions, consistent with increased proton delocalization around the nitrogen center.
-NQEs thus make the ammonium ion slightly larger which reduce the difference of the proximity of the ion to the oxygen atoms forming the SHB.
+NQEs thus make the ammonium ion slightly larger which reduce the difference of proximity of the ion to the oxygen atoms forming the SHB.